No link between autism and childhood vaccinations

 In May 2010, Wakefield was struck off the medical register.

-Several large-scale studies have found no evidence that the MMR vaccine causes ASD.
+Several large-scale studies have found no evidence that the MMR vaccine causes autism.

-One study of more than 500 000 Danish children found no increased risk of ASD among those who had received the MMR vaccine compared with those who had not.
+One study of more than 500 000 Danish children found no increased risk of autism among those who had received the MMR vaccine compared with those who had not.

-Other researchers found that rates of ASD continued to rise in a region of Japan – even after the MMR vaccine was stopped.
-Again, this suggested that the MMR vaccine was unlikely to be the main cause of ASD.
+Other researchers found that rates of autism continued to rise in a region of Japan – even after the MMR vaccine was stopped.
+Again, this suggested that the MMR vaccine was not the cause of autism.

-In an attempt to replicate part of Dr Wakefield’s findings, researchers compared bowel tissue of 25 children with ASD and bowel disorders with 13 children with only bowel disorders.
+In an attempt to replicate part of Dr Wakefield’s findings, researchers compared bowel tissue of 25 autistic children who had bowel disorders with 13 children with only bowel disorders.
 The researchers found no differences in the presence of the measles virus between the two groups.

 Mercury (thiomersal) and autism spectrum disorder: another discredited theory

 Blood contains several different chemicals in small amounts.
 But certain chemicals – like mercury – can be poisonous if the levels are too high.
-Some people claim that autism spectrum disorder (ASD) is caused by excess mercury in the blood, which the child’s body can’t get rid of naturally.
+Some people claim that autism is caused by excess mercury in the blood, which the child’s body can’t get rid of naturally.